uzer037/epub-viewer/README.md

 // your root view or component
 VerticalLayout layout = new VerticalLayout();

-EpubReaderView readerView = new EpubReaderView();
+BookViewer readerView = new BookViewer();
 File bookFile = new File("/path/to/book.epub");

-// Alternatively, book could be loaded as InputStream or directly as Book object

-// if book doesn't exist or unaccessible will throw IOException try {
-    readerView.loadBook(bookFile);
-} catch (IOException) {
+// make sure that file exists and is in fact epub
+// ...

+// Sets book source, but doesn't load from it to conserve resources
+// Currently supports only Epub book format InputStream targetStream = new FileInputStream(initialFile);
+readerView.setBookSource(bookStream, BookFormatEnum.EPUB);

+// Book will be loaded only when component is added somewhere layout.add(readerView);

+// other code
-    // your exception handling
+// ...
-}

-layout.add(readerView);
+// close stream only after component is added to page bookStream.close();
 ```

 ## Core dependencies